When you create, possess, or use a false token or coin in a coin-operated device, you are violating O.R.C. 2913.33, Making or Using Slugs.

 The charge is a second degree misdemeanor, with penalties of up to 90 days in jail and a $750 fine.

 This charge is often leveled against young people who think they’ve figured out a way to get something for nothing, which results in having a misdemeanor record that can damage their chances of getting into school, a good job, and even obtain decent housing.

-At Patituce & Associates, we protect our clients from the ramifications
+Patituce & Associates, we protect our clients from the ramifications of criminal convictions.